 Book royalties — what are they and how do they work?
 This comprehensive guide aims to demystify the complicated landscape of book royalties, providing the clarity you need to navigate this essential aspect of your writing career.
 This post breaks down the complexities of book royalties so you can decide how to publish your book.
-It will explore various types of royalties, dive into the factors that influence your earnings and offer practical insights on maximising your income as an author.
-No jargon or confusing financial lingo — just straightforward guidance to empower you to become a well-informed and financially successful author.
+It will also explore various types of royalties, dive into the factors that influence your earnings and offer practical insights on maximising your income as an author.

 What are book royalties?